 But if our aim is to grow sales then our efforts should be directed at those most likely to increase their buying as a result of our attention.
 It takes only a moment of thought to realise that customers who already buy our brand frequently are going to be difficult to nudge even higher.

-So the simple idea that heavy buyers of your brand (“golden households” or “super consumers”) are your best target is flawed.
+So the idea that heavy buyers of your brand (“golden households” or “super consumers”) are your best target is flawed.
 Dangerously simplistic.